sematext/docs/docs/monitoring/custom-metrics.md

     you don't already have it, you can create it [here](https://apps.sematext.com/ui/registration), it's free,
     no credit card needed.
-After you have Sematext account, create an SPM App to which Custom Metrics will be sent.
+After you have Sematext account, create an SPM Monitoring App to which Custom Metrics will be sent.
   - If you have already created some SPM Apps under your account in the past, you can send Custom Metrics to any of them.
-  - If you just registered, you can create SPM Apps by following the steps after Sematext account registration, or by clicking directly [here](https://apps.sematext.com/ui/registration).
+  - If you just registered, you can create SPM Monitoring Apps by following the steps after Sematext account registration, or by clicking directly [here](https://apps.sematext.com/ui/registration).